 *Where I didn’t stay at the hotel myself, I have included copy from the hotel website for accuracy.

 How to get to Switzerland

 easyJet, SWISS & British Airways fly the most frequently from United Kingdom to Switzerland.
-The most popular route is London to Geneva, and British Airways, American Airlines and LATAM Airlines fly this route the most.
-The next best route is to Zurich or Basel – we flew from London Luton to Basel and return from Zurich, and the flights were an incredible £60 return.
+The most popular route is London to Geneva, and most airlines fly this route.
+Or you can fly in to Zurich or Basel – we flew from London Luton to Basel and return from Zurich, and the flights were an incredible £60 return.

 How to get around in Switzerland